seanmcquaid/DekTech/README.md

 - Scryfall API

 ## Challenges & Solutions
-* Authentication
+* Authentication + Middleware
 - JWT
 * Creating persistent sessions to communicate back end session to front end
 - Local Storage
 * Design
 - Color Palette research
 * Refactoring UI to be made with reusable components/ Reorganizing
+* State refactoring / reconceptualizing
+* MVC Architecture with middleware

 ## MVP
-* User should be able to create an account
+* User should be able to create an account - Done
 * User should be able to search for cards using various conditions (Mana color, Converted Mana Cost, Power, etc)
-* User should be able to create a deck of 100 cards
+* User should be able to create a deck of 100 cards - Done

 ## Stretch Goals